 Lakedale is about four miles from Friday Harbor, grouped around several little lakes and includes an upscale lodge, log cabins, canvas cabins, and a campground.
 Offseason rates vary depending on how busy the lodge is.
 “Always check the website for specials,” says manager Scott Hale.

 Visit Lakedale to experience the newest trend in outdoor camping, glamping.
 Glamping, otherwise known as glamorous camping, is the best way to experience the great outdoors without battling pesky mosquitoes or stinky old sleeping bags.
 Lakedale offers accommodations for everyone, from Grandma to your not-so-average tree-hugger best friend.
 With the options of luxurious log cabins or basic tents, everyone has a pleasant camping experience.

 Lakedale at Three Lakes, an DisneyFamily.com editor’s pick, is a great place to bring kids of all ages for your next family vacation.
 Grab your swim suit, sunscreen, and fishing pole and plan for a fun day filled with swimming, boating and fishing.

 Evening Magazine, August 2008

-Featured on Evening Magazine’s Great Maggie Getaway series, Lakedale Resort at Three Lakes offers a new type of vacationing known as glamping.
+Featured on Evening Magazine’s Great Maggie Getaway series, Lakedale at Three Lakes offers a new type of vacationing known as glamping.
 This hybrid holiday, also known as glamorous camping, offers the best of both worlds.
-Eleven canvas cabins dot the shore of the lake at Lakedale Resort.
+Eleven canvas cabins dot the shore of the lake at Lakedale.
 Breakfast is served in the Longhouse and the resort’s 82 acres becomes the kids’ playground.